-NUR 3535 Adult Health I Theory

-This course teaches the knowledge, skills, and attitudes necessary in the provision of nursing care for adults with low to moderate-acuity health problems and behavioral health problems.
+NUR 3535 Adult Health I Theory This course teaches the knowledge, skills, and attitudes necessary in the provision of nursing care for adults with low to moderate-acuity health problems and behavioral health problems.
 This course fulfills the Wellness requirement of the Concordia Common Experience curriculum.

-Pre-Requisites: Successful completion of Pre-Nursing requirements and admission to the Professional Nursing Sequence.
+Pre-Requisites: Successful completion of PreNursing requirements and admission to the Professional Nursing Sequence.

+Co-requisites: All J1 courses.
 Co-requisites for readmission: NUR 3336, NUR 3336S, and NUR 3325.